 Tips to find out empty seats on the flight

-1. Check with a specialised travel agent
+1. Check with a specialized travel agent

-So, the best way to find out as to exactly how many seats are left on the flight is to book through a travel agent.
+So, the best way to find out exactly how many seats are left on the flight is to book through a travel agent.
 Or, in some cases, directly with the airline.
 However, we always suggest you book your flight through a travel agency.
 Because you have to go through certain steps before you can see which seats on the plane are actually available.

 For instance, if half the seats are taken three weeks out, they assume the plane is under capacity and likely to see a fare reduction.
 And, you yourself, as a flier might not be able to predict it right.
-Hence, you need an experienced travel agent that specialises in flight ticket bookings.
+Hence, you need an experienced travel agent that specializes in flight ticket bookings.

-2. Which aircraft or air plane is in use
+2. Which aircraft or airplane is in use

-Most popular air planes airlines use nowadays?
+Most popular airplanes airlines use nowadays?